February 19, 2018

 While the exact number of Indigenous languages are unknown, estimates suggest that less than 60 of them are alive today.
 Aboriginal people were able to speak up to five languages fluently, but now many of these languages are critically endangered.

 Despite being on the decline, our lingo (language) has made a dent on Aussie English with around 400 words originating from the Aboriginal culture making their way into everyday use.
-To an outsider these words may come across as a little confusing, so we’ve mapped out some words that are commonly used, including Aboriginal slang.
+To an outsider these words may come across as a little confusing, so we’ve mapped out some words that are commonly used, including Aboriginal English.

-Key words we use in Aboriginal Culture
+Key words we use in Indigenous Culture

 Billabong: A watercourse which runs only after it rains.